LawanGoud/Python-/README.md

 ## Compare First & Last Letters

 Write a program that reads a word and checks if the first lettter and last letter of the word are not the same.

+## Compare Sum of the Digits

+Write a program that reads a two digit number N. The N consists of only two digits.
+Check if the sum of the digits of N is greater than 7.